BenS-DA/Employee-Fraud-SQL/README.md

 • Using MySQL, 300 transactions totaling ~$25,000 were deemed fraudulent.

-• This saved stakeholders from reviewing tens of thousands of transactions using a spreadsheet.
+• This saved stakeholders from reviewing (potentially) tens of thousands of transactions using a spreadsheet.

 • A criminal complaint was filed with local police which resulted in the arrest of the employee.